 To support your main programme of study, future progression and life skills, you will also develop your skills in maths and English.

 You need GCSEs at grade C/4 and above, but previous experience in the industry will be considered.

 Maths and English will be assessed through a controlled assessment or final exam.

-You should provide Personal Protective Equipment.
+Your employer should provide you with Personal Protective Equipment.

 You can progress to the NVQ Level 3 Diploma in Domestic Plumbing and Heating, specialising in options such as gas, oil, solid fuel or environmental technologies.

 Teenage apprentice plumber Emily Parnill says the number of girls learning a trade has increased even during her time at Derby College.

 Emily says her dad is a former plumber and he's "over the moon" she's following in his footsteps.
 Nineteen-year-old Emily took her Level 2 Plumbing at Derby College when she decided an office administration apprenticeship – "I didn't like it at all" – was not for her.

 Looking online, she spotted an apprenticeship with Derby-based social properties maintenance contractor Metworks.
 She decided to apply.
 Now Emily says "work is really good" and she is being assessed by the college on her Level 2 practical work as part of her apprenticeship.